learn-co-curriculum/java-csv-lesson/README.md

 Mike,Wheeler,C
 ```

-Notice in the above, every line is comma-separated and every row is a represents
+Notice in the above, every line is comma-separated and every row represents
 a different grouping.
 For example, we can read this as "Suzie Bingham has an A;
 Dustin Henderson has a B; and Mike Wheeler has a C."